 In early 2012 the Arts Commission agreed to sponsor a contest to design a new logo for the EEC.
 The winning design, seen at left, was submitted by Lisa Snyder, principal and founder of Elle*Eye Design, LLC.
 It is representative of a global reach with a local touch (the foot outline looks like New Jersey); in addition, it includes green for vegetation and forests, blue for water and sky, and adds a Ladybug for integrated pest management!

-Ewing Township was awarded bronze level Sustainable Jersey certification in 2013!
-The Ewing Green Team worked in cooperation with the Ewing Environmental Commission and Township staff for much of 2013 to document the many actions that the township has taken to make Ewing a more sustainable community.
+Ewing Township was awarded silver level Sustainable Jersey certification in 2016!
+The Ewing Green Team worked in cooperation with the Ewing Environmental Commission and Township staff for much of 2016 to document the many actions that the township has taken to make Ewing a more sustainable community.
 These actions range from running a Green Fair, to performing energy audits on municipal buildings, to enhancing our community gardens, recycling and waste reduction efforts, the NRI and Community Forestry Plan and much more.

 The Ewing Environmental Commission is an active member of ANJEC, the Association of New Jersey Environmental Commissions.
 ANJEC is a non profit organization which provides resources to environmental commissions throughout the state to preserve natural resources and promote sustainable communities.
 Ewing’s membership in ANJEC includes the workshop plan which covers free workshops and publications.